Nikka From The Barrel

 White Oak Akashi Blended: 7.98 ± 0.43 on 6 reviews ($$$)

 As you can see above, Nikka FTB is a top-scorer for this category, scoring higher than even more expensive premium NAS expressions like Nikka Coffey Grain and Hibiki Harmony.
-My bottle comes from travel duty free.
+My initial bottles came from travel duty free.

 Here is what I find in the glass: